Shape Poems

 A wholly egotistical true shape poem

-which forms the shape of a love heart
+in which the words form a love heart

 by Patrick Winstanley